Three more Europeans exchanged for Iran's Assadi in prisoner swap

 A Danish national and two people with dual Austrian-Iranian nationality are involved, the spokesperson said.

-Assadi was convicted in Belgium in 2021 in connection to a foiled bomb plot in France and sentenced to 20 years in prison.
+Assadi was convicted in Belgium in 2021 in connection with a foiled bomb plot in France and sentenced to 20 years in prison.
 Iran said the charges against him were fabricated.

 The two dual nationals were "wrongfully arrested in ...
 January 2016 and January 2019", the government said.

-Austria's foreign ministry said in a statement that its citizens Massud Mosaheb and Kamran Ghaderi had been released after 1,586 days and 2,709 respectively.
+Austria's foreign ministry said in a statement its citizens, Massud Mosaheb and Kamran Ghaderi, had been released after 1,586 and 2,709 days respectively.

 Mosaheb is the co-chairman of the Iranian-Austrian Friendship Society and had been sentenced to 10 years in prison for espionage, while Ghaderi is a businessman who was also sentenced to 10 years for espionage.